AdobeDocs/target.en/help/main/c-activities/automated-traffic-allocation/create-auto-allocate-activity.md

    |`-`|Minus|
    |`@`|At sign|

-1. Create any new experiences by changing the elements on the page.
+1. Create any experiences by changing the elements on the page.

+   The [!UICONTROL Visual Experience Composer] displays two tabs on the left side after you create a new activity: Experience A and Experience B. Experience A is the control experience.
+Your focus is on the Experience B tab, which you can modify as desired.
+Experience B is the alternate experience you can add to your test.
+You can add multiple experiences to the test.
+You can also delete Experience A from the activity if you don't want to include a default site experience as an option.

    For more information about adding and modifying experiences in the [!UICONTROL Visual Experience Composer], see [Add Experience](/help/main/c-activities/t-test-ab/t-test-create-ab/ab-add-experience.md).
 To modify Experience B, start with Step 3.